ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `model_names`
 - `labels_limit`

-`output_feature_name` needs to be a category.
+`output_feature_name` must name a category feature.
 For each model (in the aligned lists of `probabilities` and `model_names`) it produces a pair of lines indicating the accuracy of the model and the data coverage while increasing a threshold (x axis) on the probabilities of predictions for the specified `output_feature_name`.

 ![Confidence_Thresholding](../images/confidence_thresholding.png "Confidence_Thresholding")